 Discuss the following statement: ‘Art is a powerful tool to awaken society to political issues’.
 Find an example where an artist or a work of art has instigated change or brought about awareness of a political or social issue.

-The portraits Voitre drew while in Dillenburg include inscriptions in Czech, which read like fragments of random thoughts or overheard conversations.
+The portraits Voitre drew while in Dillenburg include inscriptions in Czech and read like fragments of random thoughts or overheard conversations.
 Over the course of a week, be mindful and listen to conversations you hear as you are going about your day.
 Take notes of these fragmented pieces of dialogue.
 Use these words and sentences to create a surreal poem.

 On 15 March Hitler’s forces invaded and occupied Czech lands before the Second World War had been officially declared, on 1 September 1939.
 Voitre was twenty years old and Dušan had just celebrated his thirteenth birthday.
 All members of the Marek family were affected by the Second World War.